andiosika/Example_Tableau/README.md

 # Example Tableau
 The following are visual snapshots of dashboards and visualizations created in Tableau.
-The interactive dashboards can be downloaded from this repo as well.
+The interactive dashboards can be downloaded from this repo as .twb files.